icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [TCRP](http://www.trb.org/TCRP/TCRP.aspx) - Sponsored by the Federal Transit Administration, the Transit Cooperative Research Program (TCRP) serves as one of the principal means by which the public transportation industry can develop innovative near-term solutions to meet demands placed on it.
 The TCRP has an established reputation for providing useful reports and other tools to help public transportation practitioners solve problems and inform decision makers.
 - [Planning Advisory Service (PAS)](https://www.planning.org/pas/) - The Planning Advisory Service (PAS) is the American Planning Association's (APA) flagship research brand which is responsible for the following publications: [PAS Reports](https://www.planning.org/pas/reports) (quarterly), [*PAS Memo*](https://www.planning.org/pas/memo) (bimonthly), and [*PAS QuickNotes*](https://www.planning.org/pas/quicknotes) (bimonthly).
 Current publications and archives of previous issues are available for free download for APA members.
 - [Policy Guides](https://www.planning.org/policy/guides/) - Policy Guides represent APA's official position on critical planning issues and arm planners with the tools to advocate for policies that create great communities for all.

+### General Planning Information and News

+- [Planopedia](https://www.planetizen.com/planopedia) - Organized by the Planning News aggregator [Planetizen](https://www.planetizen.com/) this mini-planning encyclopedia explores various urban planning concepts and terms.
+- [ULI](https://uli.org/) - ULI is the oldest and largest network of cross-disciplinary real estate and land use experts in the world.

 ## Other Resources
 Other types of planning data & technology resources.